-Methods, systems, and apparatus, including computer programs encoded on a computer storage medium, for enhancing search results.
+Methods, systems, and apparatus, including computer programs encoded on a computer storage medium, enhance search results.

 In one aspect, a method includes identifying a plurality of registered publishers for enriched search results and, for each registered publisher, obtaining enrichment information from the registered publisher and associating the enrichment information with a resource provided by the publisher.
 A query is received.

-A plurality of responsive resources that are responsive to the query are identified.
+A plurality of responsive resources that are responsive to the query is identified.
 A first responsive resource is determined to be associated with enrichment information.
-An enriched search result is provided, the enriched search result identifying the first responsive resource and including the first responsive resource’s associated enrichment information.
+An enriched search result is provided; the enriched search results identify the first responsive resource and include the first responsive resource’s associated enrichment information.

 This patent tells us about “registered publishers” who may have registered with Google in some manner that enables these enriched results to show up.
 While this sounds like Rich Snippets, it isn’t the result of using schema to get these types of results, but the exact mechanism isn’t explained well in this patent filing.